-Mineral bitumen is a natural hydrocarbon, with a resin-like structure, is soluble in aromatic and aliphatic solvents, as well as petroleum bitumen, that is mainly used to harden softer petroleum products.
+Mineral bitumen is a natural hydrocarbon, with a resin-like structure, and is soluble in aromatic and aliphatic solvents, as well as petroleum bitumen, which is mainly used to harden softer petroleum products.

-Another use Gilsonite is in the composition of bitumen, but carbon black is mainly used as a fiber filler in reinforcing tires and rubber products .
+Another use of Gilsonite is in the composition of bitumen, but carbon black is mainly used as a fiber filler in reinforcing tires and rubber products.

 What is Gilsonite?

-This unique natural combination, rich in nitrogen and beta-carotenes and low in sulfur, is what makes Gilsonite so special and physical properties make it a high performance.
+This unique natural combination, rich in nitrogen and beta-carotenes and low in sulfur, is what makes Gilsonite so special and its physical properties make it high-performance.

-Its also used to coat and seal asphalt pavements and parking lots and used as an adhesive and waterproofing agent in the manufacture of roofing.
+It is also used to coat and seal asphalt pavements and parking lots and is used as an adhesive and waterproofing agent in the manufacture of roofing.

 Usage of Gilsonite

-Gilsonit used in many parts of the industry such as, paint and polish industry, as carbon black wetting agents for black news ink and heat set and gravure ink, asphalt driveway coat sealer.
+Gilsonite is used in many parts of the industry such as the paint and polish industry, as carbon black wetting agents for black news ink and heat set and gravure ink, asphalt driveway coat sealer.

-And foundry sand and casting sand additives, and cementing slurries
+And foundry sand casting sand additives, and cementing slurries

 In bitumen and asphalt production